-- Each competing team must have a Team Escort Boat which is in seaworthy condition, capable of towing a distressed canoe, and complies with all other relevant safety requirements. - Each team may have the use of 1 Team Escort Boat only to assist in the retrieving of paddlers. - A mother boat may be used where smaller boats may return the paddlers to after being retrieved from the water.
-This boat must remain well clear of all competing canoes, and if it causes any interference with any canoe, the team using the boat at the discretion of the Race Director may be disqualified. - At no time will a Team Escort Boat deliberately try to assist its own canoe or be detrimental to the progress of another canoe. - Except when changing or retrieving paddlers, all Team Escort Boats will remain at a distance from all competing teams and/or competitors so as not to interfere (a reasonable guide is 100 meters). - Where possible, Team Escort Boats must be downwind of competitors. - A Team Escort Boat (or any other craft) will not be used for the transport of any article directly to a canoe, except in an emergency.
-The article must be dropped off in the water and recovered by the team or competitor or given to them by a swimmer.

-- 8 Coaching from outside the canoe by any person is strictly forbidden.
-If coaching from outside the canoe is detected, that team/competitor may be disqualified (encouragement from supporters is not classified as coaching and will not be cause for disqualification). - If a Team Escort Boat breaks down or is unable to complete the event the Race Director will conduct a risk assessment to determine the most suitable course of action to ensure the safety of the paddlers.
+- 1 Each competing team must have a Team Escort Boat which is in seaworthy condition, capable of towing a distressed canoe, and complies with all other relevant safety requirements. - 2 Each team may have the use of 1 Team Escort Boat only to assist in the retrieving of paddlers. - 3 A mother boat may be used where smaller boats may return the paddlers to after being retrieved from the water.
+This boat must remain well clear of all competing canoes, and if it causes any interference with any canoe, the team using the boat at the discretion of the Race Director may be disqualified. - 4 At no time will a Team Escort Boat deliberately try to assist its own canoe or be detrimental to the progress of another canoe. - 5 Except when changing or retrieving paddlers, all Team Escort Boats will remain at a distance from all competing teams and/or competitors so as not to interfere (a reasonable guide is 100 meters). - 6 Where possible, Team Escort Boats must be in a position where they can safely monitor the progress of the canoe and its crew. - 7 A Team Escort Boat (or any other craft) will not be used for the transport of any article directly to a canoe, except in an emergency.
+The article must be dropped off in the water and recovered by the team or competitor or given to them by a swimmer. - 8 Coaching from outside the canoe by any person is strictly forbidden.
+If coaching from outside the canoe is detected, that team/competitor may be disqualified (encouragement from supporters is not classified as coaching and will not be cause for disqualification). - 9 If a Team Escort Boat breaks down or is unable to complete the event the Race Director will conduct a risk assessment to determine the most suitable course of action to ensure the safety of the paddlers.
 The team is to follow the course of action determined by the Race Director.
 (In many instances this may require the team to cease racing and be directed to shore).